What will the change in the Swiss franc interest rate bring?

-The Swiss franc has always been one of my favorite currencies, but the main reason why I was in no hurry to transfer my savings into this currency was the negative rate of the Swiss Central Bank.
+The Swiss franc has always been one of my favorite currencies, but the main reason why I was in no hurry to transfer my savings into this currency was the negative interest rate of the Swiss Central Bank.

 It's a rather dubious pleasure to pay 0.75% per year on a deposit in Swiss currency and lose 7.5 francs for every 1000 in the account.